phoebezyla/scope-data/README.md

 &emsp;&emsp;Builds one dataframe from list of dataframes.

 #### &emsp;&emsp;`count_cross(arr, threshold)`
-&emsp;&emsp;Counts the number of times array arr has a rising edge that crosses threshold, and the number of times arr has a falling edge that crosses -threshold.
+&emsp;&emsp;Counts the number of times array arr has a rising edge that crosses threshold, &emsp;&emsp;and the number of times arr has a falling edge that crosses -threshold.
 &emsp;&emsp;Returns upward_cross, downward_cross

 #### &emsp;&emsp;`gaussian(x,amp,mean,var`